trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 ## Existing implementations

 There exists multiple implementations of the game in the Tabletop Simulator.
-These implementations are not suitable for this work because the game itself is not simulated.
+These implementations are unsuitable for this work because the game is not simulated.
 All effects are resolved by players.
 It is only a board game in digital form.

 ## Used frameworks

 The game simulator was implemented in C# .NET 6.
 We used one of the C# features, Nullable reference types.
 This feature semantically changes that all reference objects are disallowed by default to store null values.
-Additionally warns about assigning a null value to a not-null value type.
+It additionally warns about assigning a null value to a not-null value type.
 Programming with this feature is a little bit different, but I think it is a really good feature that prevents a lot of bugs.
 More info about this feature can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references).

 The game is implemented as a console application.
 For unit testing, we used the xUnit framework.
 We were the most familiar with it.